SwisscoastAG/HLiquity/README.md

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateralization ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a Trove's HBAR collateral, and the dollar value of its HCHF debt.
+_**Collateral Surplus**_: The difference between the Swiss Franc value of a Trove's HBAR collateral, and the Swiss Franc value of its HCHF debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

 _**Offset:**_ cancellation of liquidated debt with HCHF in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.